Here's How Your Trade Desktop Metal Inc. (DM) Aggressively Right Now

 Analysts’ Opinion of DM

-Many brokerage firms have already submitted their reports for DM stocks, with Lake Street repeating the rating for DM by listing it as a “Sell.”
-The predicted price for DM in the upcoming period, according to Lake Street is $11 based on the research report published on March 26th of the current year 2021.
+Many brokerage firms have already submitted their reports for DM stocks, with Credit Suisse repeating the rating for DM by listing it as a “Neutral.”
+The predicted price for DM in the upcoming period, according to Credit Suisse is $14 based on the research report published on June 25th of the current year 2021.

-Stifel, on the other hand, stated in their research note that they expect to see DM reach a price target of $30.
-The rating they have provided for DM stocks is “Buy” according to the report published on January 19th, 2021.
+Lake Street, on the other hand, stated in their research note that they expect to see DM reach a price target of $11.
+The rating they have provided for DM stocks is “Sell” according to the report published on March 26th, 2021.

-The Benchmark Company gave a rating of “Buy” to DM, setting the target price at $28 in the report published on January 08th of the current year.
+Stifel gave a rating of “Buy” to DM, setting the target price at $30 in the report published on January 19th of the current year.

 Insider Trading